cfoust/cy/docs/docs/layouts.md

                   :title border-title
                   :border-fg border-fg)
                 (borders
-                  (pane :id cmd2)
+                  (view :id cmd2)
                   :title border-title
                   :border-fg border-fg))))
 ```

-Swapping panes causes the layout to change by changing the pane where `:attached` is `true`.
+Swapping views causes the layout to change by changing the view where `:attached` is `true`.
 This causes the layout to rerender, which reruns the functions we provided when we created the borders node.
 Since now the `:node` that each borders node renders has changed, the `:title` and `:border-fg` properties produce different results, all without explicitly calling {{api layout/set}} again.

 ### What if a function passed to a dynamic property throws an error?

 Errors thrown by functions passed to dynamic properties do not prevent the
 layout from rendering.
 The layout will continue to render as if the function
 had returned that property's default value and an appropriate error message
-will be sent to the `/logs` pane.
+will be sent to the `/logs` node.

 ## Metadata